Bluetorch-LLC/elden-cloud/md/main.md

 web.
 And this design is simple enough that any non-coding individual with moderate Google-fu could steal and adapt it.

 Proudly not mobile-friendly.
 Idgaf if I don't get a high Google ranking.
+The internet wasn't meant to be viewed primarily through a five-inch screen.

 ### Message Box